User Interface

 This view allows user to see network overview in a map form.
 Map can be build and routed either manually or automatically for selected part of the network.
 Maps can be automatically generated based on:

-To open existing map, either double click on the name in Object Browser or right-click and select Open map in pop-up menu.
+To open existing map, left-click on the name in Object Browser.

 Reports